curl/everything-curl/libcurl-http/upload.md

 of data in vain before the server gets a chance to decline.

-The header is added by libcurl if HTTP uploading is done with `CURLOPT_UPLOAD` or if it is asked to do a HTTP POST for which the body size is either unknown or known to be larger than 1024 bytes.
+The header is added by libcurl if HTTP uploading is done with `CURLOPT_UPLOAD` or if it is asked to do an HTTP POST for which the body size is either unknown or known to be larger than 1024 bytes.

 A libcurl-using client can explicitly disable the use of the `Expect:` header